jpmml/jpmml-cascading/README.md

 JPMML provides high-level interface `org.jpmml.evaluator.Evaluator` for performing model input variable preparation and model evaluation.

-The JPMML approach is conceptually different from the Cascading Pattern approach.
-JPMML operations are atomic.
-Cascading Pattern attempts to analyze complex operations and reorganize them into aggregates of simple operations that can be executed more effectively on Apache Hadoop.
-Both approaches have their relative strengths and weaknesses.
-Obviously, the JPMML approach is simpler to develop and deploy.

 The Cascading function class `org.jpmml.cascading.PMMLFunction` is parameterized with an instance of `org.jpmml.evaluator.Evaluator`.
 The argument fields of the function match the active fields in the [MiningSchema element] (http://www.dmg.org/v4-1/MiningSchema.html).
 The output fields of the function match the predicted fields in the [MiningSchema element] (http://www.dmg.org/v4-1/MiningSchema.html), plus the output fields in the [Output element] (http://www.dmg.org/v4-1/Output.html).
 ```
 Evaluator evaluator = ...